-- Contact dermatitis is a skin reaction to allergens, like poison ivy, latex, or adhesives, or irritants, like chemicals or pesticides.
-It can cause red and inflamed skin, and also blistering.
+Contact dermatitis can also cause blisters.
+This is a skin reaction to allergens, like poison ivy, latex, adhesives, or irritants like chemicals or pesticides.
+It can cause red, inflamed skin and blistering.

-- Allergic eczema is a skin condition that is caused or worsened by allergens and can produce blisters.
-Another type of eczema, dyshidrotic eczema, also causes blistering, but its cause is unknown.
-It tends to come and go.
+Allergic eczema is a skin condition that is caused or worsened by allergens and can produce blisters.
+Another type of eczema, dyshidrotic eczema, also causes blistering, but its cause is unknown, and it tends to come and go.

-- Impetigo is a bacterial infection of the skin that can occur in both children and adults, and sometimes shows up after a viral infection.
-Blisters are a symptom of impetigo.
+Impetigo, a bacterial infection of the skin that can occur in both children and adults, can cause blisters.

-- Chickenpox is an infection caused by a virus.
-It produces itchy spots, and often blisters on the skin.
+Chickenpox, an infection caused by a virus, produces itchy spots, and often blisters on the skin.

-- Shingles, or herpes zoster, is caused by the same virus that produces chickenpox.
-The virus reappears in some people later in life and produces a skin rash with blistering.
+The same virus that causes chickenpox also causes shingles, or herpes zoster.
+The virus reappears in some people later in life and produces a skin rash with fluid vesicles that can rupture.

-- Herpes and the resulting cold sores can cause skin blistering.
-This includes both herpes I and II (which produces genital herpes).
+Herpes and the resulting cold sores can cause skin blistering.

 More rarely, blisters are the result of a skin condition.
 For many of these rare conditions, the cause is unknown.
 A few skin conditions that cause blisters include: